Last updated on December 2nd, 2021 at 05:35 pm

 The price difference was also pretty obvious at first look.
 Why would I want to spend more money to have them be a pretty color?!
 That didn’t make sense to me.
 There had to be more to it…

 Bumper plates were designed for competitive lifting.
 They are made of a dense rubber that, when dropped, won’t damage themselves, a lifting platform, or your floor (just a heads up, dropping ANY weight on your floor over and over is going to damage your floor, bumper plates, or no).

 This becomes extremely important when doing Olympic and CrossFit style lifting.
 Lifts like cleans, snatches, and squats often end by dropping the heavily loaded bar to the floor.
 With that type of lifting, people are often pushing their limits.
 In those cases, lifts don’t always get completed.
 It’s important in those instances that, for safety, they drop the bar.

 This action requires some special qualities in the weight plates being used.
 To accommodate the special demands of competitive lifting, bumper plates were born.

 There are several options available when looking at bumper plates.
 As I mentioned, they come in black or bright colors.
 You can get them measured in lbs. or kilos.
 You can get them in a variety of materials (more on that later).
-But to make it simple, there are generally just two type of bumper plates.
+But to make it simple, there are generally just two types of bumper plates.
 Competition and training.